How do I add a business?

 - Help me decideYou can designate one business to include all of the business transactions that do not have a valid business tag.
 When you do, Quicken automatically associates all business transactions without a business tag to the business you have selected this check box for.

 You can select this check box for only one business at a time.
 The first time you add a business to Quicken, Quicken automatically selects this check box, but you can clear the check box.
-To help you decide if you should, select each of the following links that applies to your situation.

 If you are upgrading from a previous version of Quicken where you used classes to show which business a transaction belonged to, and you want to view your historical spending in the Business tab, selecting this check box can help you save the time and effort it takes to edit your historical transactions to include the new business tags.
 If you select this check box for the existing business with the most transactions, then you only need to edit the business transactions for the remaining businesses so that they include the tags that Quicken needs to separate your historical transactions by business.